Benton Ridge, Ohio

 Benton Ridge is a village in Hancock County, Ohio, United States.
-The population was 299 at the 2010 census.
+The population was 272 at the 2020 census.
 It is within the boundaries of the Liberty-Benton Local School district.

 History

 Benton Ridge was originally called Benton, and under the latter name was laid out in 1835 and named for Thomas Hart Benton (1782–1858), a U.S. Senator from Missouri.
+Some of the earliest settlers of Benton Ridge are buried in Swartz Cemetery, which also has a Veteran's Memorial.
 A post office called Benton Ridge has been in operation since 1837.
 The village was incorporated in 1875.

+In 1994, the Benton Ridge postmaster Fairy Parkins was named Postmaster of the Year for the state of Ohio.

+The Benton Ridge Telephone Company was founded in 1902, and is an Incumbent Local Exchange Carrier for 3 exchanges in west central Ohio.
+It provides telecommunication services in rural communities, spinning off a cable TV and internet company in 1992 (WATCH), as well as a fiber based internet company (CFS) in 2010.
+The company was acquired by Cequel III in 2022.

+On Nov.
+1, 1941, just one month before the Japanese attack on Pearl Harbor, a B-25 bomber on a training mission flying out of Wright-Patterson Air Force Base, crashed nearby.

+Solt Automotive Engineering, one of the oldest go-kart manufacturers in the USA, was located just outside of Benton Ridge.